Māori culture: Childhood

 This led to a Ngāti Maniapoto reprisal raid about three years later when warriors pretended to be peaceful visitors and launched a surprise attack on Ngāti Tama.

 The concept of whāngai (adopting or fostering children) has been, and still is, important within Māori whānau.
 It is the practice of raising nieces, nephews, cousins and other wider-family members as if they were members of the immediate family.
 Whāngai are adopted children who are raised with a whānau, most often as another member of that whānau, like a brother or sister.

 Historian Paul Moon writes of missionaries reporting how families forced some of their young girls into the sex trade with the object of obtaining valuable and scarce English goods in the 1820s.
 He describes how, when a new ship arrived, the fathers came to take girls as young as 10 out of school.
 Moon records reports of widespread infanticide in Māori settlements—particularly the killing of baby girls, of slaves captured in battle or of half-caste children.
 Other historians such as Vincent O'Malley demonstrate that reports of this type are contradictory and often unreliable.
 Sam Ritchie points out that Moon fails to contextualize his interpretation of missionary writing and accepts it at face value without adequately considering other sources or the reasons behind such reports.
 Census figures in the 19th century showed a marked male/female imbalance throughout the North Island amongst Māori children.
 The 1857–8 Māori census recorded 32,329 males and only 23,928 females.

 In modern times, child abuse among Māori has received a great deal of media attention.
 From 1978 to 1987 the Māori child-homicide rate was 1.15 times the non-Māori rate.
 However, between 1991 and 2000, the Māori rate rose to more than 3.5 times the non-Māori rate and from 2001 to 2005 the Māori child-homicide rate reduced to 2.4 times that of non-Māori.
 As part of a response to these statistics, national Māori child-advocacy organisation Te Kāhui Mana Ririki formed in 2008.
-Te Kahui Mana Ririki has commissioned research into traditional Māori parenting in order to tackle child abuse in the Māori community.
+Te Kāhui Mana Ririki has commissioned research into traditional Māori parenting in order to tackle child abuse in the Māori community.